-- 2.1.1 Introduction - 2.1.2 This Chapter refers to the renewable energy policy and emissions reduction legislative framework with reference to relevant international, UK and Scottish provisions.
+- 2.1.1 This Chapter refers to the renewable energy policy and emissions reduction legislative framework with reference to relevant international, UK and Scottish provisions.
 The framework of international agreements and obligations, legally binding targets and climate change global advisory reports is the foundation upon which national energy policy and greenhouse gas emissions (GHG) reduction law is based.
-This underpins what can be termed the need case for renewable energy and associated transmission infrastructure from which the Proposed Development can draw a high level of support. - 2.1.3 The Proposed Development requires to be considered against a background of material UK and Scottish Government energy and climate policy and legislative provisions, as well as national planning policy and advice.
-These taken together provide very strong support for onshore wind in principle. - 2.1.4 It is evident that there is clear and consistent policy support at all levels, from international to local, for the deployment of renewable energy generally, to combat the global climate crisis, diversify the mix of energy sources, achieve greater security of supply, and to attain legally binding emissions reduction targets. - 2.1.5 The Proposed Development, reinforcing grid and increasing capacity and security of supply, would make a valuable contribution to help Scotland and the UK meet its renewable energy and electricity production targets, while supporting emissions reduction to combat climate change in the current Climate Emergency. - 2.1.6 UK and Scottish Government renewable energy policy and associated renewable energy and electricity targets are important considerations.
+This underpins what can be termed the need case for renewable energy and associated transmission infrastructure from which the Proposed Development can draw a high level of support. - 2.1.2 The Proposed Development requires to be considered against a background of material UK and Scottish Government energy and climate policy and legislative provisions, as well as national planning policy and advice. - 2.1.3 It is evident that there is clear and consistent policy support at all levels, from international to local, for the deployment of renewable energy generally, to combat the global climate crisis, diversify the mix of energy sources, achieve greater security of supply, and to attain legally binding emissions reduction targets. - 2.1.4 The Proposed Development, enabling grid, and increasing capacity and security of supply, would make a valuable contribution to help Scotland and the UK meet its renewable energy and electricity production targets, while supporting emissions reduction to combat climate change in the current Climate Emergency. - 2.1.5 UK and Scottish Government renewable energy policy and associated renewable energy and electricity targets are important considerations.
 It is important to be clear on the current position as it is a fast-moving topic of public policy.
 The context of international climate change commitments is set out.
 This is followed by reference to key UK level statutory and policy provisions and then a detailed description of relevant Scottish Government statutory and policy provisions is set out.